-Psychology Program Chair Midwestern State University 3410 Taft Blvd.
+Psychology Department Chair Midwestern State University 3410 Taft Blvd.
 Wichita Falls, TX 76308

-The Psychology Program Chair will provide the applicant with all necessary application materials upon request, including an Application for Admission and three Student Recommendation forms.
-These, together with transcripts of all undergraduate work, Graduate Record Examination scores (verbal, quantitative, analytical, and the Subject Test in Psychology), and a letter from the applicant stating his/her goals in psychology, are to be returned to the Psychology Program Chair who will pass them to the other members of the Psychology Admissions Committee for their consideration.
+The Psychology Department Chair will provide the applicant with all necessary application materials upon request, including an Application for Admission and three Student Recommendation forms.
+These, together with transcripts of all undergraduate work, Graduate Record Examination scores, and a letter from the applicant stating his/her goals in psychology, are to be returned to the Psychology Department Chair who will pass them to the other members of the Psychology Graduate Admissions Committee for their consideration.